 Indian law requires the consent of both parties for a valid marriage to take place, however public opinion suggests that women may not always exercise this right in practice.
-Only 26 percent of those polled in 2007 Pew survey believed that a woman should be free to choose her spouse; 24 percent believed that a woman’s family should choose for her, and 49 percent responded that they should share the responsibility.
+Only 26% of those polled in 2007 Pew survey believed that a woman should be free to choose her spouse; 24 percent believed that a woman’s family should choose for her, and 49% responded that they should share the responsibility.

 Legally, both spouses have equal rights within marriage.
 However in practice, fathers are considered to be the ‘natural’ head of the family and to exercise parental authority.In cases of divorce, courts are instructed to take decisions regarding child custody in the best interests of the child.
 However, the 2005 CEDAW report notes a trend whereby in most cases, Family Courts award custody of small children and of girls to mothers, while fathers are more often awarded custody of boys and of older children.

 Reports of spousal violence have increased in recent years, although this may reflect increasing awareness of legal avenues for redress.
-In the 2006 National Family and Health Survey, nearly 40 percent of married women reported having ever experienced physical, sexual, or emotional violence at the hands of their husband or partner, while 27 percent reported such violence occurred in the previous year.
-Further, a majority of married people in India view domestic violence as acceptable under certain circumstances.
-When presented with a choice of seven reasons why a man may be justified in beating his wife, 54 percent of women and 51 percent of men agreed with at least one of the reasons.
-The US Department of State notes that implementation of the law in domestic violence remains weak, due to lack of capacity and resources of police and other agencies, and widespread corruption in law enforcement.
+In 2012 the NCRB recorded 106,527 cases of ‘cruelty by husbands or relatives’, only 15 percent of which resulted in convictions.
+In the 2006 Demographic and Health Survey, nearly 40% of married women reported having ever experienced physical, sexual, or emotional violence at the hands of their husband or partner, while 24% reported such violence occurred in the previous year.
+Attempts to combat the problem are frustrated by the fact that, a majority of married people in India view domestic violence as acceptable under certain circumstances.
+When presented with a choice of seven reasons why a man may be justified in beating his wife, 54% of women and 51% of men agreed with at least one of the reasons, the most common of which was arguing with her husband (about 38%).

 According to the US Department of State, so-called ‘honour’ killings remain a serious problem in India, particularly in the states of Punjab, Haryana, and Uttar Pradesh, with one report estimating that more than 1000 women and girls are killed this way each year.
 Women and girls were killed for marrying or being in relationships without their families’ or village elders’ consent, or for marrying outside their caste.

-In some areas, access to reproductive health services is limited by lack of provision.
-Contraceptive knowledge is near universal in India among all married and unmarried women.
-Current use of contraception lags behind the level of knowledge, as roughly half of married women reported using a modern method in 2006.
-Among women who did not intend to use contraception in the future, 42 percent did so because they had difficulty or an inability to become pregnant.
-Overall, 12.8 percent of women had an unmet need for family planning, either because they desired to space the births of the children farther apart or because they wanted no more children.
+In some areas, access to reproductive health services is limited by lack of provision, although there are regional differencesCurrent use of contraception lags behind the level of knowledge, as roughly half of married women reported using a modern method in 2006.
+Among women who did not intend to use contraception in the future, 42% did so because they had difficulty or an inability to become pregnant.
+Overall, 12.8% of women had an unmet need for family planning, either because they desired to space the births of the children farther apart or because they wanted no more children.

+The male/female sex ratio for the working age population (15-64) in 2014 is 1.07 male(s)/female while the sex ratio at birth is 1.12.
 There is strong evidence to suggest that India is a country of high concern in relation to missing women.
+UNDP reports that, as at 2008, India had a total of 42.6 million missing women, with numbers increasing in absolute terms.
+250,000 girls in India were thought to be missing at birth in 2008 alone.
 The 2011 Census found a worrying trend in child sex ratios with only 914 females for 1,000 males, a drop from 927 in 2001.
-Using data from the 2011 Census in India, after adjusting for excess mortality rates in girls, the estimates of number of selective abortions of girls rose from 0—2·0 million in the 1980s, to 1·2—4·1 million in the 1990s, to 3·1—6·0 million in the 2000s.
+Using data from the 2011 Census in India, after adjusting for excess mortality rates in girls, the estimates of number of selective abortions of girls rose from 0 to 2.0 million in the 1980s, to 1.2 to 4.1 million in the 1990s, to 3.1 to 6 million in the 2000s.
 The study shows that the problem is in fact growing amongst the middle class which suggests that missing women cannot be attributed to poor socio-economic status.

 According to data from the 2006-2007 Demographic and Health Survey for India, 41.5% of girls and 45.3% of boys under the age of two had received all their vaccinations.
 Under-five mortality rates were higher for girls than for boys (79.2 per 1000 live births for girls, 69.7% for boys), while malnutrition rates were equal or slightly higher for girls.
 Given that in most contexts, rates of under-five mortality and malnutrition are higher for boys than for girls (due to physiological differences between male and female children), this would indicate bias towards sons in regard to early childhood care.